lifepillar/vim-mucomplete/Readme.md

 # What is it?

-MUcomplete (or µcomplete) is a minimalist autocompletion plugin for Vim.
+MUcomplete is a minimalist autocompletion plugin for Vim.

 MUcomplete is an implementation of *chained (fallback) completion*, whereby several completion methods are attempted one after another until a result is returned.

-Under the hood, µcomplete does nothing more than typing some completion mappings for you, either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
-You choose which completion methods to use and in which order, and µcomplete does the rest.
+Under the hood, MUcomplete does nothing more than typing some completion mappings for you, either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
+You choose which completion methods to use and in which order, and MUcomplete does the rest.
 It does no caching, no asynchronous computation, no intelligent guessing.
 It just makes use of core Vim features.

 MUcomplete brings Vim completion down to earth again.